Azure-Samples/java-microservices-aca-lab/docs/02_lab_migrate/02_openlab_setup_aca.md

 - Create an Azure Container Apps environment
 - Set up a configuration repository
-- Create an Azure MySQL Database service
+- Create an Azure MySQL or PostgreSQL Database service
 - Create the java components for your config and discovery server
 - Deploy the microservices of the Spring Petclinic app to ACA and bind them to java components
 - Test the application through the publicly available endpoint